shrevid03/autism-qa-retrieval/README.md

 * Upload `IRE_Autism.csv` to `/content/`.
 * Run all cells in order.
-* Generated outputs include the processed knowledge base, embeddings, evaluation metrics, and all plots.
+* Generated outputs include the processed knowledge base, embeddings, evaluation metrics, and all diagrams.

 ## Note